-MeisterSinger are well know for their bold and unique designs which started with their singled handed watches.
-Back in 2018 MeisterSinger launched it’s first astrological timepiece, The Lunascope, at Baselworld.
+MeisterSinger is well known for its bold and unique designs which started with their single-handed watches.
+Back in 2018, MeisterSinger launched its first astrological timepiece, The Lunascope, at Baselworld.
 This breathtaking model presented a rich blue dial that represented the night sky with a large moon that moved across the dial.
 After the success of this timepiece, the brand decided to add another astrological watch to their collection, The Astroscope, which is pictured below.

 The allocation of celestial bodies to days of the week has stood the test of time as shown below by a rare constellation in 2020:

 The Astroscope shows the days of the week wandering back and forth in a constellation that only occurs every ten to twelve years in the southern night sky of the northern hemisphere.
 In July 2020, with the exception of the Sun, of course, all the celestial bodies of the weekdays will be visible there at the same time.
 The Astroscope styles this formation on its dial; a bright dot appears on Monday at about 12 o’clock at the Moon symbol and the next day to the right at the Mars symbol.
 On Wednesday it appears next to Mercury at about 9 o’clock; on Thursday next to Jupiter at 3 o’clock.

 In reality, it does not jump back and forth.
 Under the dial, a large weekday disk with a number of bright dots on it moves one step further from one day to the next, always moving in a circle, just as it is in the world of celestial mechanics.